Sonaltalukdar/Sonal-Talukdar-Portfolio/README.md

 # 🌐 Sonal Talukdar — Portfolio

-Personal portfolio website featuring an integrated chat assistant that speaks in first person as Sonal, answering visitor questions about projects, education, and skills using grounded, factual data (no hallucinations).
+Personal portfolio website featuring an integrated chat assistant that speaks in first person as Sonal, answering visitor questions about projects, education, and skills.

 ---